reelyactive/barnacles/README.md

 ### Barnacles (via REST)

-barnacles can send notifications to another barnacles instance.
+barnacles can POST notifications to another barnacles instance (or any other server) via REST.
 This way the remote barnacles instance is aware of the local state.
-For instance to send notifications to a barnacles instance hosted at www.remotebarnacles.com:
+For instance to POST notifications to a barnacles instance hosted at www.remotebarnacles.com:

 ```javascript
 notifications.addService( { service: "barnaclesrest",